Chiefs CEO: Dad would be ‘over the moon’ on KC hosting World Cup - NewsBreak

 Lamar Hunt played a large role in bringing professional soccer to the United States, helping start Major League Soccer in 1996 after the 1994 FIFA World Cup was hosted in the USA.

 “He was a believer long before others that the sport would succeed here,” Hunt said.
-“I know he really enjoyed the 1994 World Cup that came to the United States, but there weren’t games in Kansas City.”Arrowhead renovation is top priority, Chief’s Hunt says
+“I know he really enjoyed the 1994 World Cup that came to the United States, but there weren’t games in Kansas City.”Arrowhead renovation is top priority, Chiefs CEO Hunt says

 His impact is seen with the country’s domestic tournament named the Lamar Hunt U.S. Open Cup.